ralphbchance/excursion/README.txt

 We'll work with Git and GitHub on our local machines, so if you haven't yet, refer to the articles on Command Line Interface Setup and Git Setup.

+Download the design mock at: https://s3.amazonaws.com/codecademy-content/programs/freelance-one/excursion/mocks/excursion.png and redline mock at: https://s3.amazonaws.com/codecademy-content/programs/freelance-one/excursion/mocks/excursion_redline.png Review these, and think about how you might implement the web page with HTML and CSS.

-A preview of the page is available here!
+A preview of the page is available here>: https://s3.amazonaws.com/codecademy-content/programs/freelance-one/excursion/index.html